webpro/bron/README.md

 ## Why?

 Often for small projects, test suites consist of some wrapped assertions in `test` or `it` functions.
-Node.js has a fine `assert` module built-in, while exception output is prettier in Node v12.
+Node.js has a fine `assert` module built-in, while exception output is pretty since Node v12.
 Last but not least, if any test fails, the process should exit with a non-zero code so that CI/CD environments can act accordingly.

 Turns out this isn't very hard to implement, all source code of bron combined is only <100 LOC.
 In case you need more